loginid1/loginid-tutorial/README.md

 ## Building the demo

+### Prepare the build

 The whole system is docker based.
 To build it these tools are needed:

+- docker
+- docker-compose
+- Make  // if you do not have Make, run the commands found within `Makefile` manually in your terminal

+The build process uses a dedicated container that includes java and maven.

+If you plan to update java code or build the project locally, these tools are also required:

 - maven
 - java

-- Make  // if you do not have Make, run the commands found within `Makefile` manually
-- docker
-- docker-compose
+### Build the containers

 If all those are available, do this:

+- once:
+  - `make build_tooling`  // this will build a java container that includes maven and the compiled java SDK.
+This only needs to be executed for the first time or after an update of the java SDK!
+- always:
   - `make build`  // this compiles code and builds the docker images

+## Running the demo

+After running the `make` commands you are ready to launch the system:

-- `docker-compose up`  // this launches the system, use `docker-compose -f docker-compose-dev.yml up` to use the debugging enabled user management container
+- `docker-compose up`  // this launches the system.
+Use `docker-compose -f docker-compose-dev.yml up` to use debugging enabled containers
 - `http://localhost`  // open a browser at that location and enjoy the app

-The application uses the LoginID issued JWT as its session token and when authenticating users against the user management API.
-For this demo the JWT is stored in the session store of the browser.

-Once you are done, terminate docker using this command:
+Once you are done, terminate the containers by running:

 - `docker-compose down`